-We love to go fishing as a family and have fished at many lakes, ponds, and even ventured to the beach and inlets to fish.
+We love to go fishing as a family.
+We have fished at many lakes, ponds, and even ventured to the beach and inlets to fish.

 Explore a new nature spot near you and then relax and read outside.
 Being out of doors has to be a family event and ingrained in children for them to grow up with a love for the outdoors.
-Even my avid reader was encouraged to lay a blanket in the yard or lay on an outdoor swing to do her reading and take in the sunshine.
+Even my child who is an avid reader was encouraged to lay a blanket in the yard.
+Or lay on an outdoor swing to do her reading and take in the sunshine.
 There is nothing quite like lying on a blanket and looking up at the sky and feeling the warm breezes caress your face while you delve into a good book!

 We sometimes go visit my mom in the country where these is less ambient light and do some star gazing.
 Start with the stargzing basics, like finding the big dipper and add a new thing to look for each time.
 Creating an interest in Astronomy at an early age is not only a great way to encourage interest in STEM learning early on, it can also help stimulate a love of our natural world.

-Going on picnics is great fun for children and adults alike, even if you just picnic in your own back yard!
-There are so many ways you can spend time as a family outdoors together even if you do not have the ability to travel.
+Going on picnics is great fun for children and adults alike.
+Even if you just picnic in your own back yard!
+There are so many ways you can spend time as a family outdoors together.
+You do not have to travel or go far.
+Just get outside.

 We often put up our tent in the backyard and had a campout with our kids.
 It is just as much fun but if anything goes wrong like the weather or someone gets scared you can take the party indoors.
 Just sitting outside and staring up at the stars and looking for consolations can keep children happy as long as they are sharing it with their family.